teamsatosys/Mint/README.md

 PROJECT OVERVIEW:

 The Mint device is a physical Bitcoin bearer instrument that allows secure transfer of bitcoin value between parties without requiring trust or online verification.
-It's inspired by physical bearer bonds and OpenDime.
+It's inspired by physical bearer bonds.

 CORE CONCEPT:
 - Device acts as a USB drive